opensourceoptions/opensourceoptions.github.io/_python/numpy_005_methods-to-create-arrays.md

 Notice how 99.99 was truncated to the integer 99, but the array was still filled.
 It is not advisable to fill with a different data type than the array, but important to note that `numpy` will still do it.

 ## `numpy.zeros()`
 `numpy.zeros()` will create an array filled with zeros.
-It takes the same arguments as `numpy.empty()`, but returns and array of zeros instead of an array of random values.
+It takes the same arguments as `numpy.empty()`, but returns an array of zeros instead of an array of random values.

 The code below creates 3x4 array of zeros with a float data type.